What foods do I offer my child to eat?

 - Hard candy or cough drops

-- Lumps of peanut butter, nut or seed butters on a spoon
+- Peanut butter, nut or seed butters on a spoon

-For more information about choking and young children, see HealthLinkBC File #110b Preventing Choking in Babies and Young Children.
+For more information about choking in babies and young children, see HealthLinkBC File #110b Preventing Choking in Babies and Young Children: For Child Care Providers.

 How do I prepare food safely?